SupaaSchnitzel/OntMetaDatabase/README.md

 $ flask run

 # The script will open a reachable api at localhost:5000
+# The SwaggerUI documentation will be available under /api/v1/docs
 ```
 A prototype json is added inside the repo to test the API functionality.